Hycarlss/Project-TIS/README.md

 Its happen because I used cracked apps that stole my gmail and password that allow someone to access my account , and i got banned because of suspicious activity .
 I sincerely apologize for late submission .

+*Our Project*

+The HealHub apps are digital resources with a range of functions that promote mental health, including behaviour control, education, mindfulness training, mood monitoring, access to therapy, and community support.
+They are not a replacement for expert assistance, but they do provide self-help resources, accessibility, and convenience.
+Selecting trustworthy apps is important, and keep in mind that getting advice from a mental health professional is essential, particularly for severe or persistent mental health issues.

+*Our Member*

+Group 9 members:

+1. Austin See Yong Hui (A23CS5015)
+2. Muhammad Aidil Haikal bin Mazalan (A23CS5010)
+3. Sioh Ying Yi (A23CS0180)

 *Summary*